Link: Apply now for the Hilton Honors American Express Business Card

 The Hilton Business Card has some potentially useful bonus categories, as the card offers anywhere from 3-12x Honors points per dollar spent.

-In addition to the points you earn through spending, you can earn Hilton Diamond status and up to two weekend night certificates if you spend enough on the card.
+In addition to the points you earn through spending, you can earn Hilton Diamond status and up to two free night certificates if you spend enough on the card.

 Which types of purchases earn bonus points?